my-organization-examplex/MyFirstTime/README.md

 # MyFirstTime

-This is a really awesomw website
+This is a really awesome website

 Change it to example branch

-=
-Now editing on update-readme branch

-update locally
+Updates made on master on GitHub before rebase